Creating USD assets in Maya

 ../../../_images/usd_asset_maya_surfacing_maya_material_setup.jpg

-Doubleclick the USD Export button on the Prism shelf to export your material and material assignment as the surfacing USD layer of the asset.
+Click the USD Export button on the Prism shelf to open the USD export window.

 Back in the Prism standalone Project Browser open the latest version of our USD asset in the Prism USD Editor.